How Pack Goodies Affect Your Completion Timeline

 Why "Safe" is the default

-If we used the median (Expected), 50% of players would end up behind the estimate.
-That's a bad default for a tool where people make spending decisions.
-At the Safe tier (~p85), roughly 85% of players will match or beat the estimate.
-We'd rather be pleasantly surprised than disappointed.
+Default to the median (Expected) and half of all players land behind the estimate.
+That's a bad default for a tool people lean on to make spending decisions.
+At the Safe tier (~p85), roughly 85% of players match or beat the estimate.
+Better to be pleasantly surprised than let down.

 Where do the drop rates come from?